lucienxixi/Core-Java-Basic/Assignment/src/main/java/assignment1/assignment1.md

 ```
 public static boolean isNumeric(String str) {
   try {
-    Integer.parseInteger(str);
+    Integer.parseInt(str);
     return true;
   } catch(NumberFormatException e){
+      System.err.println("'"+ str + "' is ILLEGAL String representation of an integer");
+      e.printStackTrace();
       return false;
   }
 }
 ```
 13. Write a program to implement the following activity diagram:

 ![img.png](img.png)
-- shown in
+- shown in class Solution
 14. Write a program to merge two array of int.
-- shown in
+- shown in class Solution1
 15. Write a program to find the second largest number inside an array of int.
-- shown in
+- shown in class Solution2